-In previous newsletters we provided information on applying double taxation conventions and on which country to pay tax in during postings, but less attention is probably paid to the social security aspects of postings and what they are based on.
+Previously we provided information on applying double taxation conventions and on which country to pay tax in during postings, but less attention is probably paid to the social security aspects of postings and what they are based on.

 The general rule is that a person conducting activity in a given Member State is obliged to pay social security in the country in which the activity is performed.
-However, there are special cases during which the country of insurance differs from where the work is actually performed.
+However, there are special cases when the country of insurance differs from where the work is actually performed.
 These include postings for example (temporarily working in another Member State) or working in more than one Member State at the same time.
 Below we analyse when and under what conditions we can remain insured in Hungary during a period of working abroad, what the related terms are for the issue of an A1 form to guarantee this, and what would the right procedure be for postings of a few days.

 Postings (temporarily working abroad)